 - And maybe even grilling/heating up the avocado if you can handle that

 *This is easy.
 Just add some butter to a pan, toss the spinach in (more than you think), and wait for it to wilt down.
-If you need help, click here.
+If you need help on spinach cooking, go here.

 If you eat breakfast at work, like me, then you should be assembling this sandwich the night before and sticking it in the fridge overnight.
 Then, when you get to your place of work but you aren’t quite ready to succumb to the workday just yet… head to the microwave and pop this guy in for 33 seconds.